 On taking your pension on or after age 55, it increases in line with the cost of living every year throughout your retirement.
 As the cost of living increases, so will your pension.
 If you retire on ill health grounds, your pension is increased each year regardless of your age.

 Protection for your family

+You can find out more about the Scheme in the L G P S member videos: Pensions Made Simple.
+‘Protection for you and your family’ covers death benefits in the L G P S.

 What benefits will be paid when I die?